FRIBDAQ/DDASToys/README.md

 Two companion programs for analyzing DDAS data with fits are provided as part of the DDASToys package.
 Trace data and their associated fits can be examined using the `traceview` program.
 Similar to the `ddasdumper`, the DDASToys `eeconverter` program converts FRIBDAQ event file data containing traces and fit information into ROOT format for downstream analysis.
 A shared library for I/O in ROOT is provided.

 # Building DDASToys
-Clone the DDASToys repository from https://github.com/FRIBDAQ/DDASToys.git and checkout the main branch.
+Clone the DDASToys repository using `git clone https://github.com/FRIBDAQ/DDASToys.git`.
+The main branch should be checked out by default.
+You can verify this using `git branch`.
 In order to build this code you must:

 - Setup the FRIBDAQ environment by sourcing the daqsetup.bash script from FRIBDAQ 12.0 or later.
 This will define the environment variables `DAQLIB`, `DAQINC`, etc.
-- Define `XIAAPIDIR` to point to the top of the XIA API version install tree generally found in under /usr/opt/xiaapi/<version_number>.
 - Ensure Qt 5.11.3 or later is installed (required by the `traceview` GUI).
-- Configure the same CERN ROOT environment as used to compile the FRIBDAQ version you are compiling the DDASToys code against.
+- Configure the same CERN ROOT environment used to compile the FRIBDAQ version you are compiling the DDASToys code against.
 You can verify the ROOT version by examining the output of `ldd $DAQLIB/libddaschannel.so | grep root` provided that the FRIBDAQ environment is set.
+Source the script /bin/thisroot.sh located under the top-level ROOT installation directory.
+For FRIBDAQ 12.x this is most likely /usr/opt/root/root-6.24.06/bin/thisroot.sh.

 Once the environment is correctly configured, navigate into the cloned repository directory and build DDASToys using `make`.
 This will create the following:
 * The `libFitEditorAnalytic.so`, `libFitEditorTemplate.so`, `libDDASFitHitUnpacker.so` and `libDDASRootFit.so` libraries,